In this walkthrough tutorial, you'll learn how to convert OpenAPI 3.0 definitions to MarkDown with Widdershins CLI.

 Using custom-defined templates

 Suppose you want to change the output's format, but you can't achieve the level of customization you are looking for by just tweaking Widdershins CLI's options.
-In this case, what I do is override the template Widdershins uses with a custom-defined template.
-Here's how:
+In this case, what we did is override the template Widdershins uses with a custom-defined template.

 mkdir -p .widdershins/templates